StuartJMc/Udacity-Data-Science-Project-2/README.md

 # Disaster Response Pipeline Project

+**Background:** Message data from Figure 8 has been collated from real tweets/texts that were sent during the time of disaster events.
+These are the communications response workers will recieve as the disaster.
+However, due to their large volume and varied nature, it is difficult for responders to use these communications to aid rescue/ relief in the often tight time windows.
+Often, only 1 in 1000 messages ent at the time are relevent to the response effort.

+The messages in the Figure 8 dataset have been labelled into 36 categories, to make it easier to quickly determine the message's relevance to the disaster response processionals.
+Using these pre-labelled messages, a classifier can be trained that will automatically sort messages into categories relevent to disaster response professionals.

+This classifier can be used in a a web app, to allow emergency workers to input messages and quickly get classifications.
-**Aim** To analyze labelled message data from FigureEight and produce an API for classifying messages into disaster response categories
+**Aim:** To analyze labelled message data from FigureEight and produce an API for classifying messages into disaster response categories.

 ## Instructions:
 Follow instructions to intiate database, train model and launch web app